roman-milk/roman-milk.github.io/jen-and-me.md

+===

- ****** Jen &amp; Me Ch.
-4: And Jack... ****** byTx_Tall_Tales© She was bent over my body propped up on her hands, eyes closed, breathing like she'd just finished a marathon.
+She was bent over my body propped up on her hands, eyes closed, breathing like she'd just finished a marathon.
 I pulled myself out from under her, leaving her on her hands and knees.
 I grabbed her hair, tilted her head back and placed my cock against her mouth.
 It was soaked in both our cum.
 She obediently opened her mouth and cleaned me completely.

  Once I was clean, I still did not pull away, but let her continue to pleasure me.
 It wasn't long before my hard-on was returning, and I was evaluating new ways to use my pleasure slave.